-The following situation may not be an uncommon occurrence, where the new\edit\state stored procedure call has deadlocked the calling application, as well as blocked all other use of the SDE database.
+It may not be an uncommon occurrence that the new_edit_state stored procedure call deadlocks the calling application and blocks all other use of the SDE database.

-Imagine a scenario where the stored procedure acquires a large number of rowlocks on the state\lineages table, exceeding a threshold for maximum number of locks, and attempting to escalate to an exclusive table lock.
-Unfortunately, the calling application's query already holds a shared lock on the state\lineages table, thus leading to a deadlock.
-The large number of rowlocks will arise from having a very deep state lineage.
-This, along with having a very low setting for lock list size, guarantees that there would be problems.
-Given how DB2 handles lock escalation, there are other deadlock scenarios imaginable.
+Imagine a scenario where the stored procedure acquires a large number of row locks on the state_lineages table, exceeding the threshold for the maximum number of locks and attempting to escalate to an exclusive table lock.
+Unfortunately, the calling application's query already holds a shared lock on the state_lineages table, thus leading to a deadlock.
+Large numbers of row locks arise from having a deep state lineage.
+This, along with having a low setting for lock list size, guarantees that there will be problems.
+Given how DB2 handles lock escalation, other deadlock scenarios are also imaginable.

-Once again, the implication here is that deadlocks may not be an uncommon occurrence at user sites, depending on the user application and on the database configuration.
-One again it is to be noted that the problem may be aggravated with very deep states lineages.
-Fortunately, DB2 does provide tuning parameters to control the size of locklist (LOCKLIST), max percentage of locks an application can hold (MAXLOCKS), deadlock detection (DLCHKTIME, LOCKTIMEOUT), as well as deadlock rollback behavior (DB2LOCK\TO\RB).
+The implication here is that deadlocks may not be an uncommon occurrence at user sites, depending on the user application and the database configuration.
+Once again, note that the problem may be aggravated with deep states lineages.
+Fortunately, DB2 does provide tuning parameters to control the size of the lock list (LOCKLIST), maximum percentage of locks an application can hold (MAXLOCKS), deadlock detection (DLCHKTIME, LOCKTIMEOUT), and deadlock rollback behavior (DB2LOCK_TO_RB).

-Briefly, to increase locklist capacity and lock escalation threshold, modify LOCKLIST and MAXLOCKS parameters, respectively.
+Briefly, to increase the lock list capacity and lock escalation threshold, modify the LOCKLIST and MAXLOCKS parameters, respectively.

-To set or prevent infinite wait deadlocks, or tune lock request wait time, modify LOCKTIMEOUT.
+To set or prevent infinite wait deadlocks or tune lock request wait time, modify LOCKTIMEOUT.

-To tune period between deadlock detection checks, adjust DLCHKTIME.
+To tune the period between deadlock detection checks, adjust DLCHKTIME.

-By default, a lock timeout will rollback the request transaction.
-To change this behavior to only rollback the statement making the lock request, modify DB2LOCK\TO\RB with 'db2set DB2LOCK\TO\RB=STATEMENT'.
+By default, a lock time-out will roll back the request transaction.
+To change this behavior to only roll back the statement making the lock request, modify DB2LOCK_TO_RB with db2set DB2LOCK_TO_RB=STATEMENT.
 The default behavior should be fine for SDE, though.

-See the DB2 documentation or performance-tuning guides for detailed info on properly setting these parameters.
+See the DB2 documentation or performance tuning guides for detailed information on properly setting these parameters.

-To view locklist settings issue the following command -
+To view lock list settings, issue the following command: